duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 ![Alt text](../images/image-57.png)

-The actual fetching and execution of the instructions is thought of as a thread or lightweight process (LWP).
+The actual fetching and execution of the instructions is thought of as a thread or LightWeight Process (LWP).

 Most unix based processing will say threads.

 Some OSes don't differentiate between threads and processes, treating them all as processes.

-THe process model introduced so far assumed that a process as an executing program with a single thread of control.
+The process model introduced so far assumed that a process as an executing program with a single thread of control.

-Virtually all modern operating sytems, however, provide features enabling aprocess to contain multiple threads of control.
+Virtually all modern operating sytems, however, provide features enabling a process to contain multiple threads of control.

 ![Alt text](../images/image-58.png)